Hizaram/Hizaram/README.md

-- 👋 Hi, I’m @Hizaram
+- 👋 Hi, I’m Nwachukwu Chizaram
-- 👀 I’m interested in Cyber Security
+- 👀 I’m a Software Engineer and Developer.
+- A Computer Science student at Federal University of Technology, Owerri, Nigeria.
-- 🌱 I’m currently learning backend programming using python programming language
+- 🌱 I’m currently undergoing Software Engineering training at ALX University.
+- I have knowledge in Java, Python, Javascript and C programming languages.
 - 💞️ I’m looking to collaborate on different coding exercises and tasks to help me achieve my goal
 - 📫 How to reach me through my email promisevector@gmail.com